Chikoblast/Geothermodynamics/AqueousSpeciation.md

 ## Step 2: Run the TidyPHREEQC code for calculating aqueous speciation

 > Take aqueous speciation table and place it in "phr_solution()" (see the code below).
 Be careful with the syntax or else the speciation will not be imported into the PHREEQC calculations.
-For the type of syntaxes available in each of your database
+For the type of syntaxes available in each of your database.

 ```
 library(plyr)